Belingood/dictshaper/README.md

 If you set as a value `1` or `True` in `write_to=` param then the dictionary will be writing to the end of a current file.

+## Uploading

+> You can download the `dictshaper.py` file from current repository and place it in your project.
+>
+> Or you can [install the dictshaper](https://pypi.org/project/dictshaper/0.0.2/) module from PyPi, using a pip command from there.

 ## EXAMPLES

 We will work with the dictionary below called **'some dictionary'**.

 `some_dictionary = {'Level-1 el-1': [0, 1, 2, 3, 4], 'Level-1 el-2': {'Level-2 el-1': 1, 'Level-2 el-2': 2}, 'Level-1 el-3': 'Some string', 'Level-1 el-4': ('Tuple', 1, ['a', 'b']), 'Level-1 el-5': {'Level-2 el-3': {'Level-3 el-1': 'https://some-site.com/page1?par=120&another=500', 'Level-3 el-2': (9, 125, 87), 'Level-3 el-3': 'Very very very very very very very very very very very very long string.'}, 'Level-2 el-4': 2}, 'Level-1 el-6': {}, 'Level-1 el-7': 'The end of the dictionary!'}`

+> ### First you need to import this module with the following command
+>
+> `from dictshaper import DictShaper`

-## For output the dict without a name to a console
+## For outputting the dict without a name to a console

 ### Enter following commands